harver2001/FreeSpaceOptics/README.md

-Free Space Optics (FSO) in Unmanned Aerial Vehicles (UAV) Simulation Results and Parameters Setup in Python and Matlab
+Free Space Optics (FSO) in Unmanned Aerial Vehicles (UAV) Simulation Results and Parameters Setup in Python and Matlab.